SREC Registration Program

 What is the SREC Registration Program?

 After the registration is accepted, construction is complete, and final paperwork has been submitted and is deemed complete, the project is issued a New Jersey certification number which enables it to generate New Jersey SRECs.
 SREC’s are generated once the solar project has been authorized to be energized by the Electric Distribution Company (EDC).
+The following chart shows the volume of registrations submitted:

 How did New Jersey Become a Leader?